cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 This system takes a different approach.
 It is built on a simple principle: **AI agents should propose analysis and recommendations, policy frameworks should constrain what is actionable, and humans should make final decisions when stakes are high.**

 Think of it like a well-designed organization.
-You would not want junior analysts making final calls on edge cases, but you also do not want senior leadership drowning in routine decisions.
+Junior analysts handle volume; edge cases rise to senior review.
 The system is designed to escalate intelligently, automate the clear cases, surface the ambiguous ones, and always provide full reasoning for review.

 ## System Flow Chart